jarokaz/ucaip/README.md

-# Code samples and code snippets for Unified Cloud AI Platform
+# Code samples and code snippets for Cloud AI Platform (Unified)